angular-package/angular-package/packages/change-detection/README.md

 # angular-package/change-detection

-Package to improve application performance by setting initially change detection component state to `Detached` and detect changes on provided properties when they are `set`.
+Package to improve application performance by setting initially change detection component state to `Detached` and detect changes on choosed properties when they are `set`.

 **Pros(+):**